remix-run/remix/docs/discussion/00-introduction.md

 ---
-title: Technical Explanation
+title: Introduction, Technical Explanation
-order: 4
+order: 0
 ---

-# Technical Explanation
+# Introduction, Technical Explanation

+These discussion topics are intended to be read in order.
+It gives you a linear path to Remix mastery instead of bouncing around from one doc to another.
+While useful independently, topics may refer to code and concepts from previous chapters.

-This document hopes to answer the question: "What _is_ Remix?"
-Remix is four things:
+Built on top of [React Router][reactrouter], Remix is four things:

 1. A compiler
 2. A server-side HTTP handler
 3. A server framework
 4. A browser framework

-When all four of these things know about each other, you can do some pretty interesting things.

-We often describe Remix as "a compiler for React Router" because everything about Remix takes advantage of nested routes.
-App developers add files to `app/routes/*` and then Remix takes off from there.

 ## Compiler